Coffee with Milk (100 Ml) and Butter or Sugar Cookie (1 Small (2 Inches Dia)(Include Pepperidge Farm Sugar, Bordeaux, Chessman, And Pirouette))

 How to consume butter or sugar cookie, coffee with milk without glucose spikes

-Include a source of protein, such as a handful of nuts or a boiled egg, alongside your cookie to help stabilize blood sugar levels.
+Include a source of protein or healthy fats with your meal, such as a handful of nuts or a slice of avocado, to help slow the absorption of sugar into your bloodstream.

 Stay Hydrated